-The Council is forecasting future substantial budget gaps and estimates that reserves will run out part way through 2024/25 unless further significant savings are made.
-Departments within the Council are working on achieving savings where possible, which is a continuous process, with identified savings being made throughout the course of the year.
+The Council is forecasting future substantial budget gaps and estimates that available managed reserves will run out during 2024/25, requiring the use of the General Fund Balance.
+Departments within the Council are working on achieving savings and reducing pressures where possible to remove the use of General Fund Balance.

 In addition to the General Fund budget pressures highlighted above, the Dedicated Schools Grant (High Needs Block) budgets for children and young people with special educational needs and disabilities continue to be under severe pressure.

-These budgets have recorded a £3m overspend in 2022/23, resulting from unavoidable overspends, with the cumulative balance on the DSG deficit reserve being £6.6m.
+These budgets have recorded a £2.4m overspend in 2022/23, resulting from unavoidable overspends, with the cumulative balance on the DSG deficit reserve being £6m.
 Under a "statutory override" available until 2025/26, this deficit does not reduce our General Fund reserves.
 However, a deficit recovery plan is being prepared, which all authorities are required to do.
 Nonetheless, it remains unclear how the situation is retrievable without further government support, given the continued increase in demand for these services.